At a glance…

 Benefits of an Embedded Network

-The revenue received from the customers of the Embedded Network, less the expense of purchasing electricity for the site as a whole, less other associated costs, generates a surplus of funds.
+The revenue received from the customers of the Embedded and Solar Network, less the expense of purchasing electricity for the site as a whole, less other associated costs, generates a surplus of funds.
 The surplus can be utilised by the site in many ways, and can include reducing customer electricity rates, repayment of ‘retrofitting’ an Embedded Network and supporting other site initiatives – such as Solar (PV) Array and Battery Technology.
 Ultimately, the additional funds available can reduce the site requirement on capital contributions, owner levies, sinking funds and external financing sources.

 Owner of Network Benefits